Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More information

 You must also have a communication method that you can use and you must have a place of domicile in Finland.

-- Complete the application Vammaisen henkilön tulkkauspalveluhakemus TU 1 (PDF, in Finnish).
+- Fill in the form Vammaisen henkilön tulkkauspalveluhakemus TU 1 (PDF, in Finnish).

 - Complete a customer information form to enclose with the application: